awaik/flutter_instagram_stories/README.md

 # Features

-* Only one line of code to implement this plugin to app
+* Only one line of code to implement this plugin to app.
-* Display images, gifs, videos
+* Display images, gifs, videos.
-* Adjustable titles on icons
+* Adjustable titles on icons.
-* Preliminary caching after app started
+* Preliminary caching after app started.
-* Multilanguage support
+* Multilanguage support.
-* Callback when user closed stories.
+* Callback when user closed stories - helps to implement subscriptions after first launch and etc.

 ## Installing